Featured Golf Course

 In this section learn more about the history of the course and its hometown, see a selection of historic and current images of the course, learn about what the course is like today, and discover nearby historic sites.

 The Rocky Point Golf Course is located in the City of Tampa in Hillsborough County.
-In 1910, The Tampa Automobile Club made arrangements to build a club house and spacious golf links at Rocky Point.
+In 1910, the Tampa Automobile Club accepted the offer of John H. Drew to purchase one and a half acres for the clubhouse and 100 acres of land for the golf links at Rocky Point.
 The Club hired Atlanta golf expert F.G.
-Byrd to lay out an 18-hole golf course.
+Byrd to design an 18-hole golf course.
+Byrd, a native Floridian residing in Atlanta, was the 1910 Southern Golf Champion.
 The plans prepared by Byrd included surrounding the course with ditches in order to drain water.
 Byrd also recommended planting a palmetto tree at each tee.
-Construction soon followed and Golf Professional C.J.
-Smith was in charge of laying out the course.
-Nine holes were opened for play in 1912, and the 18-hole layout was completed in 1913.
-The Tampa Automobile and Golf Club changed its name to the Rocky Point Golf Club in 1917.
+The club retained the services of golf professional C.J.
+Smith, who would be in charge of laying out of the course, with his assistant R.E.
+Jones.
+Nine holes were opened for play in 1912, and the 18-hole, 5,303 yard layout was completed in 1913.

 The18-hole, par-71 Rocky Point Golf Course features four sets of tees playing from 4,900 to 6,300 yards, offering challenges for all skill levels.
 Golfers can experience a pleasurable but adventurous round of golf, with many areas reserved for wildlife habitat and bird sanctuaries.
 Rocky Point Golf Course provides Tampa Bay area golfers a beautiful yet challenging course, full driving range, pro shop and full service restaurant.

-In the early part of the 1900s, the Tampa cigar industry was inundated by frequent strikes and brief walkouts by its workers.
-This trouble in the cigar industry affected the development at Rocky Point and temporarily delayed the construction of both the clubhouse and golf links.
+During the early 1900s, the city of Tampa was economically tied to the cigar industry.
+In 1910, a major strike by the cigar workers crippled the city for months.
+The strike ended in early 1911, however, this trouble in the cigar industry directly affected the development at Rocky Point and temporarily delayed the construction of both the clubhouse and golf links.

 4151 Dana Shores Drive